MatAtBread/obscura/README.md

 I run it with [pm2](https://pm2.keymetrics.io/) to ensure it starts up after a reboot or if the app crashes.

-You can then view yout images at `http://<your-pi-host>:8000
+You can then view your images & video at `http://<your-pi-host>:8000`

 ## Security
 The app has no known security issues, however, connecting a Raspberry Pi to the internet without any protection is unwise.
 Potential mitigation strategies are: